Week of Prayer for Christian Unity

 Traditionally the week of prayer is celebrated between 18-25 January, between the feasts of St Peter and St Paul.
 In the southern hemisphere, where January is a vacation time, churches often find other days to celebrate it, for example around Pentecost, which is also a symbolic date for unity.

-The theme for the week of prayer in 2016, "Called to proclaim the mighty acts of the Lord", is inspired by two verses from the First Letter of St Peter.
-The resources for the week have been prepared by members of different churches in Latvia.
+The theme for the week of prayer in 2017, "Reconciliation – the love of Christ compels us", is inspired by verses from the Second Letter to the Corinthians, chapter 5.
+The resources for the week have been prepared by members of different churches in Germany.